Wednesday, 1 April 2020

 I studied for my A-levels at the same place I took my GCSEs, yet sixth form was something of a revelation.
 We still had to wear a uniform but our blazers were now black, instead of bottle green.
 Our ties were also less conspicuous, and so you felt less like a chattel slave and more someone going about their own business.
 The way we interacted with our teachers changed.
 You there because you wanted to be, not because you had to, and were treated accordingly.

-We had more time on our hands.
-For illustration, I only had one lesson on a Friday – history in the afternoon – and rather than spend all day confined to the study area, a few of us would venture into town to drink tea (cheaper than coffee) at Coffee Plus in Plymouth’s Armada Centre, and to browse through records in the newly opened Virgin Megastore on Cornwall Street.
+Our timetable was more forgiving.
+I only had one lesson on a Friday – history in the afternoon – and rather than spend all day confined to the study area, a few of us would venture into town to drink tea (cheaper than coffee) at Coffee Plus in Plymouth’s Armada Centre, and to browse through records in the newly opened Virgin Megastore on Cornwall Street.
 In the summer we might catch the Cremyll Ferry over to Mount Edgcumbe.
 Didn’t even bother attending school assemblies much.
 Instead, I’d find someone willing to cruise the classrooms, drawing faces and writing ‘Beard is Weird’ or ‘Por La Raza’ on as many blackboards as I could find.
 At the end of the day I would make regular detours via the city centre to see if Rival Records on Royal Parade had anything to tempt my fancy.
 It was a charmed way of living when compared to the regular school life I’d been accustomed to.

 Shortly after hearing 'How I Could Just Kill a Man' on the Tong’s Rap Selection, I was delighted to find an imported American copy of Cypress Hill’s debut on the shelves at Rival Records.
 If there was ever such a thing as lo-fi hip hop then this surely was it, and for a while Cypress Hill was probably my favourite group.
 [Years later I was lucky enough to chance upon an immaculate, reasonably priced vinyl copy of Cypress Hill, either in the Music & Video Exchange in Greenwich or Reckless Records on Berwick Street in Soho.
 Whichever one it wasn’t may have been where I picked up an equally immaculate copy of Bazerk, Bazerk, Bazerk by Son Of Bazerk.]